cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/cloudlets/CloudletAbstract.rst

 CloudletAbstract
 ^^^^^^^^^^^^^^^^

-.. java:constructor:: public CloudletAbstract(long id, long length, long pesNumber)
+.. java:constructor:: public CloudletAbstract(long length, int pesNumber, UtilizationModel utilizationModel)
    :outertype: CloudletAbstract

-   Creates a Cloudlet with no priority and file size and output size equal to 1.
+   Creates a Cloudlet with no priority or id.
+The id is defined when the Cloudlet is submitted to a \ :java:ref:`DatacenterBroker`\ .
+The file size and output size is defined as 1.

-   :param id: id of the Cloudlet
    :param length: the length or size (in MI) of this cloudlet to be executed in a VM (check out \ :java:ref:`setLength(long)`\ )
    :param pesNumber: number of PEs that Cloudlet will require
+   :param utilizationModel: a \ :java:ref:`UtilizationModel`\  to define how the Cloudlet uses CPU, RAM and BW.
+To define an independent utilization model for each resource, call the respective setters.

+   **See also:** :java:ref:`.setUtilizationModelCpu(UtilizationModel)`, :java:ref:`.setUtilizationModelRam(UtilizationModel)`, :java:ref:`.setUtilizationModelBw(UtilizationModel)`

 CloudletAbstract
 ^^^^^^^^^^^^^^^^